-In this comprehensive guide, we will break down exactly how much does YouTube pay for 1 million views, comparing long-form videos against YouTube Shorts, and revealing the hidden factors that can turn a viral video into a life-changing payday.
+I'm going to break down exactly how much YouTube pays for 1 million views.
+We’ll look at standard long-form videos versus those rapid-fire YouTube Shorts, and uncover the hidden metrics that turn a random viral moment into a massive payday.

 YouTube Earnings Basics: How Monetization Works

-- YouTube’s Revenue Share: YouTube keeps 45% of ad revenue, and creators receive 55%.
+- YouTube’s Revenue Share: YouTube isn't a charity.
+They keep 45% of the ad money and leave you with 55%.

-So, when you see a video hit 1 million views, the actual payout depends on how many of those views were monetized and what the CPM was for those ads.
+So, when you see a video hit the 1 million mark, the actual paycheck depends entirely on how many of those clicks triggered a commercial, and exactly how much advertisers bid for that specific spot.

-Further reading: For a step-by-step guide to AdSense approval, see How To Get AdSense Approval.
+Further reading: Want the step-by-step on getting your account approved?
+Check out How To Get AdSense Approval.

 How Much Does YouTube Pay for 1 Million Views?